Steve Smith (cricketer): New Zealand, West Indies and ascension to captaincy 2015–16

-Tour of New Zealand and T20 World Cup 2016
+Tour of New Zealand and T20 World Cup in India 2016

 A two Test return tour against New Zealand took place in February 2016.
 Smith looked to be in fine touch, registering 71, 138, and 53* in the three innings in which he batted, as the Australian team won 2–0.

 During the T20 World Cup 2016, held in India, Smith struggled with form early, before registering 61 against Pakistan in a must-win pool match for Australia.

 Smith went on to score only 2 against India, as Australia were knocked out of the tournament.
 It was believed that Smith was incorrectly given out, having clean missed a ball the umpires deemed to have been edged.

 Tour of Sri Lanka 2016

 Smith then led the Australian Cricket Team on their tour of Sri Lanka.
 The three Test series was a disaster for the Aussies, losing 3–0.
 Smith was Australia's highest run scorer in the series, scoring 247 runs at an average of 41, including one century and one fifty.
 Throughout the following ODI series, Smith averaged in excess of 40 across the first two matches, before leaving early for a rest.